Bernice Waverley

 Bernice Waverley is a fictional character from the Australian drama series City Homicide, played by Noni Hazlehurst.
 She made her first screen appearance in the pilot episode "In The Hands Of Giants Pt 1", which was broadcast on 28 August 2007.

 Casting

 Hazlehurst signed up for a part in City Homicide, after learning that series would have a strong ensemble cast.
 She told Erin McWhirter of The Courier-Mail "I like the idea of the regular cast and the reasons dramas have failed is because they haven't assembled a group of well-known people.
 They will have one but when you look at six faces and you only know or like one you have to really like that one person to watch."
+Hazlehurst was also intrigued by the chance to play a strong female character, who was in an executive position within the police force and had the respect of her colleagues.
+The actress met with members from the real Victoria Police homicide squad, so she could understand her character better.
 Hazlehurst initially commuted from Queensland to Melbourne for filming, before moving to the latter city when she found the travelling too much.